odybhoja/Ergo-Bounties/docs/claim-guide.md

    - `payment_date`: The date of payment
 3. These updates will be committed to the repository

+## Tips for Successful Submissions

+- Read the bounty description carefully to understand all requirements
+- Ask questions in the bounty issue if anything is unclear
+- Provide thorough documentation with your submission
+- Include tests where appropriate
+- Be responsive to feedback and requests for changes

 ## Troubleshooting

 If you encounter issues with your submission: